Patient information: Acute myeloid leukemia (AML) treatment in adults (Beyond the Basics)

 ●The best treatment for intermediate risk disease is not clear; participation in a clinical trial is recommended, when possible.
 (See 'Clinical trials' below.)

-Stem cell transplantation — Stem cell transplantation, also called bone marrow transplantation or hematopoietic stem cell transplantation, is a treatment in which you are given very high doses of chemotherapy or total body irradiation (TBI).
+Stem cell transplantation — Stem cell transplantation, also called bone marrow transplantation or hematopoietic cell transplantation (HCT), is a treatment in which you are given very high doses of chemotherapy or total body irradiation (TBI).
 This treatment is intended to kill cancer cells, but it also destroys all normal cells developing in the bone marrow.
 This means that your body's normal source of critical blood components (ie, the bone marrow) is no longer functional.

 After the treatment, you must have a healthy supply of young blood cells (called stem cells) reintroduced, or transplanted using transfusion.
 The transplanted cells then re-establish the blood cell production process in the bone marrow.
 The new stem cells also generate a new immune system.
 (See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)